wavemotion-dave/DracoDS/README.md

 with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave and eyalabraham are thanked profusely.

+Royalty Free Music for the opening jingle provided by Anvish Parker

+lzav compression (for save states) is Copyright (c) 2023-2025 Aleksey Vaneev and used by permission of the generous MIT license.

 The DracoDS emulator is offered as-is, without any warranty.

 Credits :
 -----------------------
 Thanks to eyalabraham who provided the baseline code - without that work, this derivation doesn't happen.

+Thanks to Darryl Hirschler for source keyboard graphics (modified for Dragon/Tandy use).

 BIOS/BASIC Files Needed :
 -----------------------